steveya/steveya.github.io/_posts/2023-05-10-short-rate-models-1.md

 3. [Merson's Model](#mertons-model-1973)

 ## Introduction
 Welcome to my refresher series on short-rate models, dear reader!
 These mathematical marvels are not just academic curiosities but crucial tools in finance.
 They are among the main workhorses of interest rate modelling, used in the ivory towers of academic research and by the fast-paced world of Wall Street desk quants.
 This refresher series aims to help you understand, formulate, and solve these models by deriving and implementing well-known versions of varying complexity and generality.
+Code snippets included in these posts (and more) can be found in the [Github repository](https://github.com/steveya/short-rate-models/notebook/merton_model.ipynb).
+The code library will evolve with the series as we build out more types of models and can exploit benefit from more abstraction.

 Despite their seeming simplicity, short-rate models are incredibly versatile tools for modelling interest rates.
-They specify how the instantaneous spot interest rate (our 'short rate') evolves, which is the rate at which you can borrow money for an infinitesimally short period.
-This versatility makes them a key component of many financial models and strategies.
+The short rate is also known as  the instantaneous spot interest rate, which is the rate at which one can borrow money for an infinitesimally short period in the market.
+A short rate model specifies the evolution of the short rate according to a stochastic differential equation (SDE), which is then used to derive the price of a zero-coupon bond and other interest rate derivatives using the no-arbitrage principle.
+The wide array of stochastic processes one can articulate make the short rate models a highly versatile tool and a key component of many financial models and strategies.

-The short rate is assumed to evolve according to a stochastic process that captures the observed or theorized price of market behaviours.
-Once we've nailed down this evolution, the no-arbitrage principle can help us determine rates for longer borrowing periods.

 In this first post, we start with some preliminaries.
-These are the foundational concepts and tools we'll need to understand and implement the short-rate models.
-We'll then go step-by-step to derive the price of a zero-coupon bond and the model simulation.
-It is then followed by Python implementations of the short-rate process simulation and the zero coupon bond pricing.
-Code snippets included in these posts (and more) can be found in the [Github repository](https://github.com/steveya/short-rate-models/notebook/merton_model.ipynb).
-The code library will evolve with the series as we build out more and more types of models that can benefit from more abstraction.
+These are the foundational concepts and tools we will need to understand and implement the short-rate models.
+We'll then go step-by-step to derive the solution of the short rates and the price of a zero-coupon bond for one of the simplest short-rate models, the Merton model.
+By the end of this post, we will have a good grasp of the basic concepts and tools needed to understand and implement the short-rate models.

-## Preliminaries
+## Recap of Bond Pricing from Short Rate Models
 Zero-coupon bonds (ZCB) form the foundation of term structure modelling.
 The price of a $$T$$-year ZCB at time $$t$$ ($$P(t, T)$$) is the risk-adjusted present value of 1-dollar in $$T$$-years.
 The (continuously compounded) yield-to-maturity (YTM) $$y(t, T)$$ at time $$t$$ is given by

 - YTM to Price: